Join Lemons-Aid Learning

 Let’s be direct about who this role isn’t for:

-- NOT for desk-bound teachers — You’ll plan and lead multi-day trips.
+• NOT for desk-bound teachers — You’ll lead a multi-day trip once per year.
+Your responsibility will be the teaching on the trip, not planning the trip.
 This requires energy, flexibility, and a sense of adventure.

 Qualifications